samiyaalizaidi/FIR-Filter/README.md

-# Low Pass Filter Using Verilog HDL
+# Low Pass FIR Filter

 Designing a system that acts as a low-pass filter in Verilog.